• Skip to primary navigation

 • Toss oil and seasonings on vegetables in a mixing bowl.
 This will ensure all vegetables are evenly coated with oil and seasonings.
 Plus there won't be extra oil on the pan to burn.
 But if you're lazy like me, tossing them on the pan is just fine.

-• Add a couple sausages to pan when 7-10 minutes remain on the cooking time, for a really quick & easy dinner.
+• Add a couple sausages to your roast beets and potatoes when 7-10 minutes remain on the cooking time, for a really quick & easy dinner.
 Or add other proteins listed below.

 FAQ